Which? Don't Buy hedge trimmers

 Don't Buy hedge trimmers struggle to cut through hedges, leave ragged, chewed branches and are tricky to use.
 Avoid these hedge trimmers.

-The image above shows the real life implications of our testing.
+Hedge trimmers should take the hard work out of cutting your hedge.
+But we've found some that don't have the power to cut through even thin branches, leaving you with a messily-cut hedge.
 Find out how our expert lab tests separate the hedge trimmers you should avoid from those recommended as Best Buy hedge trimmers.

-Don't Buy these terrible hedge trimmers

-Log in or sign up for a £1 trial to unlock our full list of Don't Buy products on this page.
+Join Which? now to unlock our hedge trimmer Don't Buy warnings on this page.
+Already a Which? member?
+Log in now.

+What makes a Don't Buy hedge trimmer?

+Hedge trimmers are designed with one simple job in mind - to cut through a hedge quickly, efficiently and neatly.
+But we see too many hedge trimmers that either can't cut even the thin stems of a hedge or take a very long time to do this.
+On top of this, too many are awkward and uncomfortable to hold, or heavy and noisy.

+On the plus side, we've also found many hedge trimmers that make light work of even tough hedges with thick branches.
+They have the power to cut through stems rapidly, meaning you spend less time cutting your hedge.
+They also cut cleanly, leaving your hedge looking neat and reducing the risk of disease entering through the cut stems.

 We've tested all the most popular hedge trimmers, including models from Bosch, Black & Decker and Stihl, to help you find the best one for your garden.
 Our rigorous tests mean we can recommend hedge trimmers that will cut quickly and efficiently, leave a neat finish and be a joy to use.

-- Our tests cover electric, cordless and petrol hedge trimmers, as well as long-reach pole trimmers, from a wide range of brands.

-We carry out our tests on a wide range of hedges, so if we find a hedge trimmer that cuts badly in our tests, you know it will make a mess of your hedges.
-Our list of Don't Buy trimmers will help you avoid the worst hedge trimmers, so check this out before you buy.
+- We time how quickly they cut and rate them for how neatly they cut the hedge.
+We also assess how easy and comfortable they are to use.

+- Cordless hedge trimmers batteries can run down quickly and take a long time to recharge.
+Petrol hedge trimmers can be heavy, noisy and hard to start.
+We assess all of these factors to discover everything that makes a difference to how easy hedge trimmers are to use.

-Find out which hedge trimmers are Don't Buys and which are Best Buys by taking out a £1 trials to Which?
+Find out which hedge trimmers are Don't Buys and which are Best Buys by joining Which? today.